JBradbeer/econ323_ufc_fight_summary/README.md

 # ECON 323 Final Project
-## Due December 21, 2020
-## Jacob Bradbeer
-Final project for ECON 323
+Welcome to my final project for ECON 323.

+- Jacob Bradbeer

+## Data Sources
+## How to Use the Fight Summary
+## Reading the UI